 By four (4) Executives or Directors with a signed statement of rationale;

-By petition of twenty-five (25) BSA employees with a signed statement of rationale;
+By petition of two-thirds (2/3) of the respective Goodman Student Club’s or BSA’s employees with a signed statement of rationale;

 By petition of one hundred and fifty (150) Members with a signed statement of rationale.

 The motion will be placed on the agenda for the next meeting of the BOD.
-The Director or Executive in question will have five (5) minutes to present their defense to the statement of rationale.
+The Director, President, or Executive in question will have five (5) minutes to present their defense to the statement of rationale.

 If the Director in question is present at the BOD meeting, they will be recused from the process and asked to leave for the duration of the motion.